Randegast/BuildEngine-Release/README.md

 <h3>Manual & PNG</h3>

-The manual provided is a first draft for myself, but can be used for education.
+The manual provided is a first draft for myself, but can be used for education purposes.

 <br>
 <br>